excelon-io/XLON-nodes-installation/README.md

 Unzip it in the same folder

-2.3 Download the excelon.json (Genesis file) and the publicnode.toml (node configuration file) in the same folder “excelon" you have prepared before.
+2.3 Download the excelon.json (Genesis file) and the node.toml (node configuration file) in the same folder “excelon" you have prepared before.
 You can fnd these files here: https://github.com/excelon-io/XLON-nodes-installation/tree/main/Mainnet/for%20openethereum%20installation

 If you have followed the folder configuration as discussed earler (/root/excelon) then you should be ready to run the node.
 If not, you should edit the paths at the publicnode.toml which point to the Path and the toml file.